 We are thanking very much Ewen Chardonnet for his help in flying the Aerocene sculptures!

-And with thr34d5 and Tariq we would like to thank all the participants for boarding with us in this experimental workshop that went very well!
-Amazing discussions and so much energy, we are very glad to have had the chance to share this time and space with you all!
+And with thr34d5 and Tariq we would like to thank all the participants for joining us in this experimental workshop!
+Amazing discussions and so much energy, we are very glad to have had the chance to share this time and space with you all.